mhartl/pivotal-github/README.md

 ## Workflow with integrated code reivew

-The `pivotal-github` gem is degined to support a workflow involving integrated code review, which has the usual benefits: at least two pairs of eyes see any committed code, and at least two brains know basically what the committed code does.
+The `pivotal-github` gem is designed to support a workflow involving integrated code review, which has the usual benefits: at least two pairs of eyes see any committed code, and at least two brains know basically what the committed code does.
 The cost is that having a second developer involved can slow you down.
 I suggest using your judgment to determine which workflow makes the most sense on a story-by-story basis.

 Here's the process in detail: